All That Matters

 like basil and dill,

-would need to be replaced –
+would need to be refreshed –

 but who doesn’t like an excuse